goncaloAlex1/movieApp/README.md

 ## Start project
 run the following commands by the same order in the terminal:

-->npm i
+-> npm i

 -> npm run build

 -> npm run start

-Navigate to `http://localhost:4200/` after those commands too se the app.
+Navigate to `http://localhost:4200/` after those commands too see the app.
-This app is a search frontend app that uses `http://www.omdbapi.com/` as the api.

-# DiamondApp
+# Search app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.